sinoftheta/CS46X-Group40/readme.md

 $ bash build.sh
 ```

 Running `build.sh` creates a top-level directory, `dist`.
 In dist there is an executable `main`.
-Running main should launch the application.
+Running main launches the application.